Volti Audio "VT" Crossover Networks

 the cabinets.
-However, you may want to put a placemat or some other protection under the networks just in case.
+However, you may want to put a placemat or some other protection under the crossovers just in case.

 Below you will find the many different configuration options that can be made with these networks.
 I realize that not everyone is interested in experimenting with their equipment.
 Some people prefer to know what I recommend and then they just want to leave it at that.
-When I ship the VT networks, I set them up for what I think is a good wiring configuration, so you should be able to just leave them as wired.
+When I ship the VT crossovers, I set them up for what I think is a good wiring configuration, so you should be able to just leave them as wired.
 If you have any questions and would like to go over this wiring with me directly, please feel free to call or email and I can walk you through the connections, and I can keep it very simple for you.

-The wires coming from your amplifier should go directly to one of the two pairs of input binding posts on the front of the networks.
+The wires coming from your amplifier should go directly to one of the two pairs of input binding posts on the front of the crossover.
 These inputs have jumper wires connecting the two together, so you can choose to use either of the two inputs.
 If you are bi-wiring, remove the jumpers and run the two sets of wires from your amplifier to the crossovers.
 On the VTK crossovers, the left set of binding posts, facing them, connect to the mid/high crossover filters and the right binding posts connect to the woofer crossover filter.
 Once the jumper wires are removed, there is a complete disconnect between the woofers and the midrange/tweeters.
 Information about bi-amping is at the bottom of this page.